uyousafzai54/sel4-service-mesh/End-to-End-Service-Mesh-Secure-Boot.md

 I think this is doable and would barely impact performance.

-Credits: Simhon Chourasia (s2choura).
+Credits: [redacted author].
 We were the only ones that discussed this.
-I brought the idea of a demon L4 microkernel to him.
+I brought the idea of a demon L4 microkernel to them.

 I'm currently trying to create a very fast and secure Layer 0 and Layer 1 for an end to end service mesh.